Skip to main content

 The Bottom Line

-Insurance companies actively monitor your social media after a car accident.
-In North Carolina, where contributory negligence means even a hint of fault can eliminate your entire claim, a single social media post can be the difference between a fair settlement and zero recovery.
-The safest approach is to stop posting entirely until your case is resolved.
+Insurance companies actively monitor your social media, fitness trackers, and location data after a car accident.
+In North Carolina, where contributory negligence means even a hint of fault can eliminate your entire claim, a single post can be the difference between a fair settlement and zero recovery.
+Stop posting entirely until your case is resolved -- and read this page before you touch any account.

 Yes, They Are Watching